 9:15 a.m. - 9:30 a.m.

-Arrive in Garden Cove and take your luggage to boat.
+Arrive in Garden Cove and take your luggage to the boat (M.V.
+Merasheen).
 Parking attendant will assist you in parking your vehicle.

 Board M.V.
 "Merasheen".

 Depart Garden Cove for Woody Island.

 The crew will invite you to have a tea or coffee with fresh homemade tea buns, and you can relax in the heated cabins or take in the fresh sea air on the fly bridge as you begin your journey.